Magnum Photo Supplies Ltd v Viko New Zealand Ltd: Background

-Magnum had supplied Viko with imagining equipment and for reasons not stated, Viko did not pay Magnum, resulting in Magnum taking legal action in the High Court.
+Magnum had supplied Viko with imaging equipment and for reasons not stated, Viko did not pay Magnum, resulting in Magnum taking legal action in the High Court.

 Magnum ultimately obtained judgement against Viko for $275,450.95.

 Viko unhappy with this ruling, filed an appeal with the court, and soon after wrote the following letter to Magnum's solicitors saying they are confident in winning the appeal, and tendered a cheque for $124,677.18 as a settlement agreement.

 "Whilst Viko is confident of its chances of success on appeal, it is clear that both parties face litigation risk.
 For this reason, Viko is still prepared to resolve this matter on the basis of an agreed settlement.
 It is prepared to offer Magnum $124,677.18, plus the return of the remaining Imager machines, in full and final settlement of all matters as between the parties.
 The figure of $124,677.18 is arrived at by adding the costs and disbursements as fixed by the Registrar to half of Magnum's original principal claim.
 A cheque for $124,677.18 is enclosed with this letter.
 Presentation of this cheque will constitute acceptance of this offer.

 Should the offer contained in this facsimile be acceptable to Magnum we look forward o confirmation of that."

 Unbelievably, Magnum's solicitors not only banked the cheque in error, but also posted to Viko's lawyers a receipt which they received the following day.